MikaelTornwall/timetracker/documentation/documentation.md

 _/courses/_
 - View all the courses
-- Enroll/unenroll on a course
+- Enroll/unenroll in a course

 _/courses/:courseId_
 - View course details
-- Enroll/unenroll on a course
+- Enroll/unenroll in a course

 _/logs/_
 - View all the courses the student is registered for